MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 To restrict users from accessing organization settings, you can enable the **Limit user visibility for projects** preview feature.
 Examples of restricted users include Stakeholders, Azure Active Directory (Azure AD) guest users, or members of a security group.
 Once enabled, any user or group added to the Project-Scoped Users group gets restricted from accessing the Organization Settings pages, except for Overview and Projects.
 They're restricted to accessing only those projects to which they've been added.
 This preview feature isn't a permission, rather it's a limiting restriction in preview features.

-For more information, see [About projects, Project-scoped User group](../projects/about-projects.md#project-scoped-user-group).
+For more information about hiding organization settings from users, see [About projects, Project-scoped User group](../projects/about-projects.md#project-scoped-user-group).

 ## Refresh permissions on-demand